2020 Nova Scotia attacks: Debert and Shubenacadie attacks

 Before 10:00, in Debert, Wortman performed two traffic stops on random cars a few hundred metres apart and killed their occupants.
 At 10:08, he was seen travelling through Debert and Onslow.
 In a tweet posted at 10:17, the RCMP for the first time warned the public that Wortman was impersonating a police officer and shared the photo of his vehicle.
 At the Onslow-Belmont fire hall (set up as a shelter for victims from Portapique), two RCMP officers mistook an emergency management officer for Wortman and opened fire without warning.
 They missed their target and continued their manhunt without checking on the occupants of the fire hall.
 Wortman was recorded on surveillance video passing through Truro at around 10:20, and then Millbrook First Nation at 10:25.
 He briefly stopped in a parking lot to exchange his jacket for a reflective vest.

 Sometime before 10:49, Wortman pulled alongside RCMP constable Chad Morrison's cruiser at the intersection of Route 2 and Route 224 in Shubenacadie, about 50 km from Debert.
 Morrison had planned to meet fellow officer Heidi Stevenson at that location.
 Wortman shot into the car with a handgun, injuring Morrison, who fled down Route 2 and took shelter at an empty paramedic station.
-He was later found by paramedics and was transported to hospital.
+He was later found by paramedics and was transported to a hospital.

 Wortman drove less than 500 m south into the junction with Route 224 and collided head-on with Officer Stevenson, who was driving north.
 Stevenson engaged Wortman; he returned fire and killed her.
 Immediately after, he stole her sidearm and remaining ammunition before setting both cars on fire.